spiccoli/spiccoli/README.md

 <div align="center">

-🛠️ I’m working on authWebsite
+🛠️ I’m working on simple projects that allow me to learn the key concepts of JS

 📖 Learning new stuff everyday